-Valentine’s Day is coming, and heart shapes are everywhere.
-That makes it a perfect time to use a super simple but brilliant strategy to help calm, focus and teach kids about the world—shape making.
+We originally wrote this for Valentine’s Day, but shapes are everywhere—and they bring us joy 365 days a year!
+That makes every day a good time to use a super simple but brilliant strategy to help calm, focus and teach kids about the world—shape making.
 It’s as simple as helping kids to make familiar shapes using whatever you’ve got on hand.

 Years ago, I spoke at the same early learning conference as Joan Almon, co-founder of the Alliance for Childhood and though she was a font of wisdom, one tidbit from her keynote really stuck in my mind.
 When Joan was a preschool teacher, she would regularly take a set of stones and slowly start to arrange them in a circle.
 Like magic, even her most squirrelly students would grow captivated and settle in as her circle slowly came into form.

 This strategy has saved me more times than I can count.
 I’ve quietly corralled explorers in Tinkergarten class with a circle of acorns, and I’ve saved a few dinners out by arranging the sugar packets on a restaurant table until the food arrived.

 Even better, I’ve taught my kids and my students to build their own shapes out of objects, too.
 As a result, I’ve watched kiddos log hours and hours of meditative, focused shape-making play.

 Learning their shapes is widely accepted as something young kids ought to do.
 And, recognizing and naming shapes is super helpful for future learning, not only about geometry or design but about how we use symbols to read, write and communicate.